Rift Hunter

-Rift Hunter is a multiplayer online iOS and Android based beat 'em up video game developed by Chinese studio Yinhan, and currently published by Kingnet Technology in Europe and KoramGame in North America.
-The game is based on a unique space fantasy theme, offers players one-of-a-kind multiplayer action with its copious single player and co-op dungeons, as well as numerous PvP modes.
-Players slay strange beasts with their friends, and ultimately seal the rifts which have been plaguing their land.
+Rift Hunter is a multiplayer online iOS and Android based beat 'em up video game developed by Chinese studio Yinhan, and currently published by Kingnet Technology in Europe and Koramgame in North America.
+The game has a space fantasy theme, includes single-player and co-op dungeons, as well as player-versus-player modes.
+Characters slay monsters to ultimately seal the rifts which have been plaguing their land.

 Gameplay

 Rift Hunter features cooperative gameplay as well as competitive PVP, many single-player dungeons, and an advanced guild system.